Student Financial Aid

 Non Tax Filers

-Students and parents who are not required to file federal taxes and are selected for verification must turn in a letter of non-filer status from the IRS.
+Independent students and parents who are not required to file federal taxes and are selected for verification must turn in a letter of non-filer status from the IRS.
 The IRS form 4506-T is required in order to fulfill this request.

 PITT-BRADFORD SATISFACTORY ACADEMIC PROGRESS POLICY

 The Office of Financial Aid is required by federal regulations to monitor student progress toward the completion of a degree.
 Below are the guidelines, which determine if a student is maintaining Satisfactory Academic Progress (SAP).

 Student progress will be reviewed at the end of each spring term.
 Students will be notified in writing by the Office of Financial Aid if not meeting academic progress and given instructions on the appeal requirements and process.
 Those not making progress will be denied student aid.
 This includes:

 - Federal Pell Grant